tretyakovalex/eyden-tracer-03/README.md

 ## Problem 4
 ### Optimization of the KD-Tree build algorithm (Points 50)
+The performace of ray traversal in a kd-tree highly depends on the structure of a particular tree.
+For the same scene it is possible to build a kd-tree in multiple ways.
+For this problem we will research the tree building algorithm and try to ptimize it.
+The core idea of the kd-tree building algorithm is splitting a current bounding box into 2 leafs.
+For that purpose on the lectures we have considered splitting dimension _splitDim_ to be the maximum dimension of the bounding box and splitting value _splitVal_ to be the center of of the box in that dimension.
+1. Elaborate and implement an idea in ```ptr_bspnode_t CBSPTree::build(const CBoundingBox& box, const std::vector<ptr_prim_t>& vpPrims, size_t depth)``` for better choice of the _splitVal_ parameter.
+For example, define _splitVal_ in such a way, that the number of primitives in the current bounding box will be split by half.
+To check your implememntation you may chech the length of the left and right vectors with primitives after the split.
+2. Elaborate and implement an idea in ```ptr_bspnode_t CBSPTree::build(const CBoundingBox& box, const std::vector<ptr_prim_t>& vpPrims, size_t depth)``` for better choice of the _splitDim_ parameter.
+For example, define _splitVal_ as a function of max dimension _and_ depth of the recursion.
+3. Experiment with your ideas.
+Chose the one, which gives the fastest result and render the scene and write the time needed for 1 frame T3 and speedup = T0 / T3 below:<br>
+**T3:** .......<br>
+**Speedup:** .......

 ## Submission
 Please submit the assignment by making a pull request.